mcode/rems-admin/DockerDevSetupGuideForMacOS.md

 The Source Control Tab can be used to easily track changes during the devlopement process and perform git actions, with each root of the workspace having its own source control header.
 See: https://code.visualstudio.com/docs/editor/versioncontrol

 The Docker Extension for VsCode has useful functionality to aid in the development process using this set up guide.
-This extension lets you eaily visualize the containers, images, networks, and volumes created by this set up.
+This extension lets you easily visualize the containers, images, networks, and volumes created by this set up.
 Clicking on a running container will open up the file structure of the container.
-Right clicking on a running container will give the option to view container logs (useful to see output from select services), attach a shell instance within the container, attach a Visual Studio Code IDE to the container using remote-containers.
+Right clicking on a running container will give the option to view container logs (useful to see output from select services), attach a shell instance within the container, and attach a Visual Studio Code IDE to the container using remote-containers.
 See: https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker

 ## Configure DRLS REMS